Opportunities for students and graduates

 What you need to do

-You must be able to offer a suitable project-based placement which will comprise of 50 to 100 hours.
-As part of these hours, your department is expected to allow up to a maximum of 5 hours for the student to undertake reflection which could include completing their end of placement poster submission.
+You must be able to offer a suitable project-based internship which will comprise of 50 to 100 hours.
+As part of these hours, your department is expected to allow up to a maximum of 5 hours for the student to undertake reflection which could include completing their end of internship poster submission.

-You will need to commit to supporting a student throughout their placement by providing:
+You will need to commit to supporting a student throughout their internship by providing:

 If you have any questions, please read our FAQs.
-These also outline the expectations we have of students involved in the On CampUS Placements programme.
+These also outline the expectations we have of students involved in the On CampUS Internships programme.

 If you have further questions please contact